Affiliate Link Policy

 We don’t write about products on the basis we could earn good referral fees on them.
 Back to the integrity of reviews again.
 If we were to write nonsense and then add an affiliate referral link to try and recoup some costs, we shoot our credibility in the foot.
 I have always said, our only currency online is credibility.
 I believe we understand better than many the huge consequences of misleading the public, and we won’t wilfully do it.

-We are signed up to the Ombudsman Services: The Consumer Ombudsman, as a declaration of our commitment to do right by customers.
+We are signed up to the Dispute Resolution Ombudsman as a declaration of our commitment to do right by customers.
 Let us know if our reviews and recommendations are misleading and we will look into it.

 We are not a review site as such, in fact we approach the business of product recommendation back to front to the norm.